armaanPy/CronosPOSChainNode/README.md

 - You will then be prompted to enter your AWS Access Key ID, AWS Secret Access Key and Default region name.
 - You can refer to the Access Key you downloaded in step 6 to fill out the first 2 entries, and for the default region name, please use the region you are currently based in (and where you have spun up the EC2 instance).
 You can find the region name from the top right hand corner i.e. "ap-east-1".
+- You can leave the Default output format as blank.

 8. [Install WinSCP on your local machine](https://winscp.net/eng/download.php)